 On detached potential flow and the d'Alembert's paradox (September-2022)

 The Potential Flow Theory (PFT) states that a 'potential flow' must be incompressible (divergence-free) and irrotational (vorticity-free).
 However, compressible potential flow also exists, but it is not defined within the classical PFT.
 Then, strictly and in a broader sense, a potential flow must only fulfill the irrotationality condition.
 At this point, the term 'viscosity' is absent from such a definition, however, for the same reason that such a term does not appear, the fluid-flow viscosity value can be considered zero.
-Then, an 'inviscid potential flow' is now called an 'ideal flow' in order to be more specific.
+Then, an 'inviscid potential flow' is now called an 'ideal flow' to be more specific.
 However, from the current interpretation, a viscous-forced potential flow (Kutta-Zhukovski-type pseudo-real flow) can also be defined, hence, 'potential flow' is not a synonym of ideal flow, as most authors misunderstand.
 In other words, the ideal flow is a potential flow, but a potential flow is not necessarily the ideal flow (see the next flowchart for better comprehension).

 Fig. 1 Potential Flow Theory’s flowchart.
 The new proposed approach (red arrows) strictly fulfills the zero-viscosity definition.

 Zero viscosity should mean that shear stresses are absent between the body's surface and the flow's first layer, as well as between the remaining ones (layers).
 Then, what force causes the streamline to deform downstream from its undisturbed/straight path (after its hypothetical inviscid separation points at 90 and -90 deg.)?
 Perhaps the (steady) velocity field?
-But velocity field depends only on potential function (phi), which does not depend on viscosity, according to PFT.
-Even more, what would be the difference between such a streamline pattern and another case considering an infinitely/large value for viscosity?
+However, the velocity field depends only on potential function (phi), which does not depend on viscosity, according to PFT.
+Even more, what would be the difference between such a streamlined pattern and another case considering an infinitely/large value for viscosity?
 The same, right?
 (See Fig. 2 and Fig. 3).
 At this point, there is an inconsistency, and the "paradox" seems to become a fallacy.
 Is this the reason to obtain theoretically zero drag (a nonphysical result) under such an attached flow assumption?

-Fig. 2 Steady flow past 2D cylinder through current accepted “inviscid” (nu=0: Re∞) PFT (left); hypothetical steady fluid-flow past 2D cylinder with a large viscosity (nu→∞: Re→0) value (right).
+Fig. 2 Steady flow past 2D cylinder through current accepted “inviscid” (nu=0: Re∞) PFT (left); hypothetical steady fluid-flow past a 2D cylinder with a large viscosity (nu→∞: Re→0) value (right).

 Fig. 3 Stokes 'flow' (water, thus viscous) past a cylinder (experimental visualization at Re<<1).
 Source: https://dlatreyte.github.io/terminales-pc/chap-20/chap-20-2/chap-20-2-dynamique-fluides-6.png

 It should be remembered that, originally, the PFT was applied by M. Kutta and N. Zhukovski to justify the generation of the total (viscous + inviscid) lift component on an immersed body (e.g., a bidimensional thin flat plate), but not the (total) drag.
 In any case, only the induced drag is obtained by the projection of the lift vector.
 However, from such an approach, the viscosity is being imposed by attaching the flow to the plate (a viscous assumption, which is a clear contradiction within an inviscid approach!).
 Then, should this misnamed "ideal flow" be viscous (attached) or inviscid (detached)?!
 If such flow is considered inviscid (ideal), then vorticity should be detached from the sharp (zero thickness) leading edge, independently of the angle of attack, right?
-And finally, obtaining the true ideal flow result (a lower lift caused only by the inviscid contribution, within the low AoA range), which should be independent of the Reynolds number (see Fig. 4).
+Finally, obtaining the true ideal flow result (a lower lift caused only by the inviscid contribution, within the low AoA range), which should be independent of the Reynolds number (see Fig. 4).

 Fig. 4 The Full Multi-wake Vortex Lattice Method (FMVLM; Pimentel, 2020-2021)